claranet/terraform-datadog-monitors/databases/mongodb/README.md

 ```
 use admin
-db.auth("admin", "admin-password") ## This is optional is you don't have any admin password
+db.auth("admin", "admin-password") ## This is optional if you don't have any admin password
 db.createUser({"user":"datadog", "pwd": "{{PASSWORD}}", "roles" : [ {role: 'read', db: 'admin' }, {role: 'clusterMonitor', db: 'admin'}, {role: 'read', db: 'local' }]})
 ```